Chapter 6 : The Marauders' Reveal

 “Well, all the more reason for you to move on and realize that who you are is not dependent on who came before you or what others think of you,”

 I lock eyes with him and we are silent for a moment.
 I want so much for him to understand me, to know that I care about him.

 “You seem to be the only one who understands sometimes, Rora…” he whispers to me after a few moments.

 I am silent, pondering his words.
 Do I understand him?

-“Surely James understands you just as well as I,” I offer, looking.
+“Surely James understands you just as well as I,” I offer, looking back at him.
 “He’s your best mate after all.”

-“Yes, I suppose…” he trails off again “But sometimes he gets wrapped up in his own world.”
+“Yes, I suppose…” he trails off again “But at the moment he’s a bit distracted,”

 I slowly look up at him.
 His eyes are closed now, almost falling asleep as we sit here together.
 For a moment he looks younger, almost childlike.
 The haughty exterior has disappeared for a fleeting instant.
 I have a desire to stroke his cheek.
 But I stop myself.

 “We should get back,” I whisper, as I start to get up.
 “Or we’ll both fall asleep up here and suffer a whipping from Professor Sinistra.”